AtheMathmo/AtheMathmo.github.io/_posts/2016-03-07-rusty-machine.md

 ### The down sides

 Maybe this is all sounding great.
 However, it is still early days and lot's of work still needs to be done.
+We haven't met our goal of complete flexibility and it will be a while before we do.

 I think the vision is strong but we're a long way off and lack a lot of key components for a Machine Learning library.
 Consistent data handling, visualizations and performance are all core areas that need a lot of work.
 Even after this many would consider validation and pipelines too important to miss.

 I said above that rusty-machine is implemented entirely in Rust.
 Although this is certainly a positive in a lot of ways there is definitely the need to introduce some foreign language libraries.
-It will be very difficult to match the performance and care that has gone into many scientific libraries: libsvm, LAPACK, BLAS, etc.
+It will be very difficult to match the performance and care that has gone into many scientific libraries: libsvm, LAPACK, BLAS and many others.

 I'd be naive also to ignore the fact that I have been the sole developer on this project for a while\*.
 There's likely some bad choices that seem good to me - I'd love to have those pointed out!